 Indicative template

 Each programme should have a personal tutoring plan.
 The MMU Personal Tutoring guidance sets out the context and principles for this.
 It is expected that programme teams will decide what will work best in their context and within the resources available.
-The person responsible for personal tutoring needs to ensure that personal tutors knows about the plan and that it is reviewed at least annually.
+The person responsible for personal tutoring needs to ensure that personal tutors know about the plan and that it is reviewed at least annually.

 This document is intended to help programme teams to develop, review or update their personal tutoring plan; to delegate tasks across the team as appropriate; and to support a continuous improvement process.
 The questions in italic could form the basis for the agenda for a programme team planning meeting.